-This Review of Operations covers the 6 month period to 31 December 2018.
+This Review of Operations covers the 12 month period to 31 December 2019.

 Alcore Limited (Alcore or the Company) is a high technology research company.
-It is a public company wholly owned by Australian Bauxite Limited (ABx) during the reporting period, which is listed on the Australian Securities Exchange.

-ABx holds bauxite tenements in New South Wales, Queensland and Tasmania covering 834 km2 and operates quarrying operations at the Bald Hill bauxite project in Tasmania.
+It is a public company, with 90% of its issued shares owned by Australian Bauxite Limited (ABx) which is listed on the Australian Securities Exchange.
+ABx currently holds bauxite tenements in Queensland, Tasmania and NSW covering 700 km2 and operates its Bald Hill bauxite quarrying project at Campbell Town in northern Tasmania.
 ABx's bauxite is gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature.
 It is a bauxite free of quartz, alkalis and base metals.
-ABx's bauxite can be beneficiated into high value products via new technologies, including the physical upgrading and chemical upgrading by Alcore.
+ABx's bauxite can be beneficiated into high value products via the new technology being developed by Alcore.

-Alcore operates a Research Centre on the Central Coast of New South Wales where it is currently developing and undertaking the production of test samples.
-A patent application has been lodged for Alcore's technology to refine raw bauxite to produce Aluminium Fluoride (AIF3) and other valuable co-products including the Corethane gas substitute.
-AIF3 is a key electrolyte ingredient in aluminium production by aluminium smelters.
-Global demand for AIF3 is increasing strongly as aluminium production increases and will grow rapidly when use of AIF3 in lithium batteries increases.
+Alcore operates its Research Centre on the Central Coast of New South Wales where it is has completed test work of the chemical refining of aluminium-rich raw materials into Aluminium Fluoride (AIF3), a high-priced ingredient used in aluminium smelters and lithium-ion batteries.
+Alcore's results have exceeded expectations and a production strategy is in process.
+Alcore has global exclusive rights to the aluminium-related portion of Core Technology (Patent Application) for its technology to refine raw bauxite to produce AIF3 and other valuable co-products including the Corethane gas substitute.
+Global demand for AIF3 is increasing strongly as aluminium production increases and will grow rapidly when use of AIF3 in lithium-ion and new technology batteries increases.